jamesesguerra/markdown_notes/notes/Chapter 13꞉ Networking.md

 ### Ports

-A TCP port is just a 16-bit bit number that identifies a specific program on the server.
+A TCP port is just a 16-bit number that identifies a specific program on the server.
 They're just numbers representing an application.
 Without port numbers, the server would have no way of knowing which application a client wanted to connect to.

 When you write a server program, you'll include code that tells the program which port number you want it to run on.
 Ideally this is a number between 1024 and 65,535 since TCP port numbers from 0 to 1023 are reserved for well-known services.

 ### Reading from a Socket

 To read data from a Socket, use a `BufferedReader`.
 You can use regular I/O streams since most of your I/O work won't care what your high-level chain stream is actually connected to.
 You can use a `BufferedReader` just like how you would when you write to a file.
-The only difference is that the underlying connection stream is connected to a Socket rathern than a file.
+The only difference is that the underlying connection stream is connected to a Socket rather than a file.

 1. __Make a Socket connection to the server__
 ```java